crappypapa/New_York_Times_Article/README.md

 # New_York_Times_Article

-A clone of a NYT article page
+A clone of a NYT article page using just HTML and CSS
+Note: It wasn't built to be responsive

 ![screenshot](./New_York_Times.png)